How to Enable or Disable Mouse Haptic Feedback Windows 11

 Is haptics just vibration?

-Haptics is primarily based on vibration, but it encompasses any technology that creates an experience of touch by applying forces, vibrations, or motions to the user.
+Haptics is mostly about vibration, but it covers any technology that simulates touch by applying forces, vibrations, or motions to you.
 While mouse haptics specifically use vibration to provide tactile feedback for screen actions, the broader field of haptic technology can also include resistance and texture simulation.

 How do I get the mouse click circle effect on 🪟 Windows 11?